 We put together a guide to the various different types of company cultures here.
 Which one fits your business?

 Your company culture will determine how effectively your team can work together, and it will influence the relationships between staff and management.
 Good company culture can make employees feel engaged and motivated.
 They’ll be more likely to bring their best to work, and less likely to leave in search of other opportunities.

 Good company cultures make good ideas possible.
 Bad company cultures stifle creativity and leave employees reluctant to speak their mind and share their views.

 Word spreads about companies with positive and engaging cultures.
 This can make clients and customers more likely to buy from you, and talented individuals more likely to work with you.

-So, a good company culture can make your business thrive, while a bad company culture can spell doom.
+So, good company culture can make your business thrive, while bad company culture can spell doom.

-Let’s take a look at some of the benefits of a good company culture.
+Let’s take a look at some of the benefits of good company culture.